 Collaborating with executive job seekers, I’ve helped them define their personal brand and create their personal marketing materials (resume, LinkedIn profile, biography, cover letters, etc.).
 My writing style has evolved to meet the requirements of the ever-evolving job search landscape.
 And the quality of my writing has improved.

-I recently shared 2 favorite tips that can help elevate the value you offer and catapult your job search forward in my post, 2 of My Favorite Insider Tips for Executive Resume Writing.
+I shared 2 favorite tips that can help elevate the value you offer and catapult your job search forward in my post, 2 of My Favorite Insider Tips for Executive Resume Writing.

 Here are two more tips.
 With adjustments, both of these also apply to writing your LinkedIn profile: